 Waterfall’s mission is to create bathroom furniture that promotes a cleaner environment and comes in convenient sizes to easily fit in an existing bathroom.

 The bathroom is a place to purify and regenerate.
 Shouldn’t its furnishings reflect that function?
 Waterfall’s line of transitional bathroom furniture is as easy on the eye as it is on the environment.
-Inspired design, a wide selection of color choices, and eco-friendly building materials make Waterfall a beautiful choice.
+Inspired design, a wide selection of color choices, and eco-friendly building materials make Waterfall a beautiful choice for large and small bathroom vanities.

 Waterfall Vanity Features